-1. With the outboard still in the water, disconnect the remote fuel line and run engine until it stops.
+With the outboard still in the water, disconnect the remote fuel line and run engine until it stops.
 This will drain fuel from the carburetor.
 Install the protector cap over the fuel connector.

-- a Protector cap - 2.
-Remove the outboard and hold it upright until the water is drained out. - 3.
-Carry, transport, or store the outboard in one of the four positions shown.
+- Remove the outboard and hold it upright until the water is drained out. - 3.
+Carry, transport, or store the outboard in any of the three positions shown.
 These positions will prevent oil from draining out of the crankcase.